-- Inform banks and credit card companies about being a possible target of ID theft
+- Inform banks and credit card companies about being a possible target of ID theft.

 - Inform utility companies, schools, and other services you may have associated your SSN with.

+Not really.
 SSA cannot do much about ID theft when it comes to credit, bank, and utility fraud.
 As stated in the introduction, the SSN is solely for work purposes (to allow you to work in the USA).
 SSA has nothing to do with credit cards, bank loans, utility bills, etc. If it is not about work or employment, SSA cannot help you.

-As another example, say that you are informed by a 3rd party that you have employment somewhere else other than what you stated.
+As another example, say that you are informed by a third party that you have employment somewhere different from where you stated.
 Visit the SSA office and check to see if there is any questionable employment on your work history.
 If it is not on your work history, it is probably too early to detect it.
 Check again after tax season, usually after April of every year, to see if the questionable employment is in your record.
 If so, SSA can remove it like it never happened.
-Controlling your work history is the only role SSA plays a part of in ID theft.
+Controlling your work history is the only role SSA plays during cases of ID theft.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.